 - Havnsø benefits from a good aquifer at the injection point and a strong connection to the excellent quality regional aquifer to the south.
 This can be seen by the broad extent of the aquifer pressure increase, which enables large volumes of CO2 to be injected. - Given the excellent connected aquifer, capacity is primarily limited by the pore space in closure and the saturation of CO2 that is achieved in the net sands, but also Kv/Kh & injector placement.
-Core analysis will be required to fully assess the S{CO2}, but it is likely to be in the range of 0.6 - 0.8.
+Core analysis will be required to fully assess the S{CO2}, but it is likely to be in the range of 0.6 0.8.

-- The Gassum structure is a high relief salt cored anticline separated from the wider aquifer by a rim syncline with a saddle to the south. - The aquifer quality is well constrained by the Gassum-1 well on the crest, which had 73 m of net sand with an average porosity of 25% and good to excellent permeabilities. - Simulation shows that the excellent aquifer quality on the crest can support high initial injection rates but that the rate rapidly declines to 1.4 Mtpa, constrained by brine flow through the saddle to the wider aquifer. - 2 wells are modelled as being sufficient to meet the injection capacity, with additional injectors having only a minor increment.
+- The Gassum structure is a high relief salt cored anticline separated from the wider aquifer by a rim syncline with a saddle to the south. - The aquifer quality is well constrained by the Gassum-1 well on the crest, which had 73 m of net sand with an average porosity of 25% and good to excellent permeabilities. - Simulation shows that the excellent aquifer quality on the crest can support high initial injection rates which then decline to 3 4 Mtpa due to reduction in aquifer quality in syncline connecting to the wider aquifer. - 2 3 wells are modelled as being sufficient to meet the injection capacity, with additional injectors having only a minor increment.